LSDOlab/caddee_new/docs/src/developer_guidelines.md

 ## Solver requirements

 ### CSDL
 Since CADDEE leverages large-scale gradient-based sensitivity analysis, any solver should provide ways to compute derivatives.
-For the current version of CADDEE, this requirement must be met by implementing a sovler in the Computational System Design Language (CSDL) [CSDL](https://lsdolab.github.io/csdl/), which is a domain-embedded modeling language for multidisciplinary design optimization (MDO), which automates derivative computation.
+For the current version of CADDEE, this requirement must be met by implementing a sovler in the Computational System Design Language [CSDL](https://lsdolab.github.io/csdl/), which is a domain-embedded modeling language for multidisciplinary design optimization (MDO), which automates derivative computation.
 Future versions of CADDEE will support the integration of solvers written in any automatic differentation (AD) package.

 ### M3L
-In addition, a solver's front-end must be wrapped witin the multi-fidelity, multidisciplinary modeling (M3L) language [M3L](https://github.com/LSDOlab/m3l), which is a package for modularly specifying model data transfer.
+In addition, a solver's front-end must be wrapped witin the multi-fidelity, multidisciplinary modeling language [M3L](https://github.com/LSDOlab/m3l), which is a package for modularly specifying model data transfer.

 ### Specifying solver outputs